cBioPortal/cbioportal/docs/File-Formats.md

 show_profile_in_analysis_tab: true (or false if you don't want to show this profile in any analysis tab)
 pivot_threshold_value: A threshold value beyond which a generic assay data is considered effective
 value_sort_order: A flag that determines whether samples with small generic assay data values are displayed first or last; can be 'ASC' for small first, 'DESC' for small last.
+patient_level: false (or true if your data is patient level data)
 generic_entity_meta_properties: A comma separate list of generic entity properties, e.g., "NAME,DESCRIPTION,URL"
 ```